Harki: Algerian War

-The French used the Harkis as guerrilla-style units, though mostly in conventional formations.
-They generally served either in all-Algerian units commanded by French officers or in mixed units.
+The French civil administration used the Harkis as either home defence militia or as guerrilla-style field units, though mostly in conventional formations.
+They generally served either in all-Algerian units commanded by French officers seconded from the regular army or in mixed units.
 Others were employed in platoon- or below-sized units attached to French battalions.
-A third use involved Harkis in intelligence-gathering roles, with some reported minor false-flag operations in support of intelligence collection.
+A third use involved Harkis in intelligence-gathering roles, with some reported minor false flag operations in support of intelligence collection.

 The Harkis had mixed motives for working with the French.
+Unemployment was widespread amongst the Muslim population, especially in rural districts with a low level of literacy.
+Therefore, serving in irregular home defence or other auxiliary units alongside the French army, was seen as providing a stable livelihood.
+A principal motive for fighting on the side of the French was to provide for family and protect property, rather than strictly a patriotic devotion to France.

-Unemployment was widespread amongst the Muslim population, especially in rural districts.
-The FLN had attacked members of rival nationalist groups as well as pro-French Muslim collaborators; and some Algerians enrolled in the Harkis to avenge the deaths of relatives who had been political opponents of the FLN.
+The FLN had also attacked members of rival nationalist groups as well as pro-French Muslim collaborators; and some Algerians enrolled in the Harkis to avenge the deaths of relatives who had been political opponents of the FLN.
 Others defected from the FLN rebel forces, persuaded by one means or another to change sides.
 Many Harkis came from families or other groups who had traditionally given service to France.
-A principal motive for fighting on the side of the French was to provide for family and protect property, rather than strictly a patriotic devotion to France.

-From the viewpoint of Algerian nationalists, all Harkis were traitors; but at independence, the signatories of the March 1962 cease-fire ("Accords d'Evian" signed by France and the Algerian FLN), guaranteed that no one, Harkis or Pieds-Noirs (Algerian-born Europeans with French nationality), would suffer reprisals after independence for any action during the war.
+From the viewpoint of Algerian nationalists, all Harkis were traitors; but at independence, the signatories of the March 1962 cease-fire ("Accords d'Evian" signed by France and the Algerian FLN), guaranteed that no one, Harkis or Pieds-noirs (Algerian-born Europeans with French nationality), would suffer reprisals after independence for any action during the war.